danielelozzi/SPEED/README.md

 ### How to Use the Application
 1.  **Download the latest version**: Go to the [Releases page](https://github.com/danielelozzi/SPEED/releases) and download the `.zip` file for your operating system (Windows or macOS).
 2.  **Extract and Run**: Unzip the file and run the `SpeedApp` executable.
-3.  **Follow the Instructions**: Use the interface to select your data folders (RAW, Un-enriched, etc.), manage events with the interactive editors, and run the analysis.
+3.  **Follow the Instructions**:
+    - Use the interface to select your data folders (RAW, Un-enriched).
+    - If you do not provide an "Enriched" data folder, a **"Define AOI..."** button will become active.
+    - Click it to choose your preferred AOI method (Static, Dynamic Auto, or Dynamic Manual) and follow the on-screen instructions in the interactive editor.
+    - Manage events, run the analysis, and generate outputs as before.

 ---